RobertoPrevato/jekyll-now/_posts/2017-05-09-LRU-caching-in-JavaScript.md

 Caching mechanism is configurable, so users of the library can disable it, specify max age of cached items, maximum number of cached items (LRU size), and even the storage to cache items. `sessionStorage` is used by default, so cache is automatically removed when the [browser is closed³](#note-3).
 A custom implementation of storage can be otherwise used to cache items in page memory, only as long as page stays open and is not reloaded, which can be a good option in SPA.

-I described all these options in the [GitHub wiki, here](https://github.com/RobertoPrevato/KingTable/wiki).
+I described all these options in the [KingTable wiki](https://github.com/RobertoPrevato/KingTable/wiki).

 * [LRU cache wrapper source code.](https://github.com/RobertoPrevato/KingTable/blob/master/source/code/scripts/data/lru.js)
 * [In-Memory Storage compatible object source code.](https://github.com/RobertoPrevato/KingTable/blob/master/source/code/scripts/data/memstore.js)